 Through the critical reading of selected classic works of British literature, this course develops skills in analysis, appreciation, and understanding of British literature from the eighteenth century through the twentieth century.
-Part Two of British Literature includes literary selections from British authors such as Blake, Burns, Wordsworth, Coleridge, Keats, Austen, Bronte, Dickens, Wilde, Hardy, Joyce, Eliot, Huxley,

-Golding, and Orwell.
+Part Two of British Literature includes literary selections from British authors such as Blake, Burns, Wordsworth, Coleridge, Keats, Austen, Bronte, Dickens, Wilde, Hardy, Joyce, Eliot, Huxley, Golding, and Orwell.
 Moreover, the literary genres, poetry, short fiction, drama, and novels provide a comprehensive view of worldview and movements in modern times.
-(Prerequisites: EN112 College Composition I and EN113 College Composition II)
+(Prerequisites: EN112, EN113, and a 200 level Literature course)